erindb/stimuli/readme.md

 ## example code:

-This is the code used in `ecosystem-demo.html`.
+This is the code used in `ecosystem-demo.html` which can be viewed [here](www.stanford.edu/~erindb/stimuli/ecosystem-demo.html).

 ### html: